A Victorian home with a military secret

 Talks & Tours

 Join a daily guided tour of the Manor at 10.40am.
 If you're arriving early it's a great way to learn about Hughenden's history and discover highlights in the principle rooms of the Manor.
 There is no additional charge for the tour, but please do pick up a ticket from our Visitor Welcome Kiosk on arrival.
 Arrive early to avoid disappointment, as it is limited to 16 people.

 Free talks run throughout the day and provide an opportunity to learn more about Hughenden's two stories.
-A fifteen minute Disraeli talk runs at 12 noon, 1.30pm and 3.45pm.
-The thirty minute Operation Hillside talk runs at 12.45pm and 3.00pm, inlcuding a visit to the Ice House.There's no need to book, just meet at the Manor entrance.
+A fifteen minute Disraeli talk runs at 12 noon and 1.30pm.
+The thirty minute Operation Hillside talk runs at 12.45pm, inlcuding a visit to the Ice House.There's no need to book, just meet at the Manor entrance.

 Disraeli the Author (Monday 24 July - Friday 24 November 2017)

 Explore Disraeli's authorship and ascent to the literary profession.
 In total he wrote nine novels along with numerous pamphlets.
 Beginning in 1826 with the publication of Vivian Grey and ending 54 years later with Endymion, which is acclaimed as his best work.

 Explore the inspiration behind Disraeli's authorship and learn how the greatest of statesman could also be a best selling novelist.